 .
 Students are responsible for checking the entry requirements for their destination country, and obtaining an appropriate visa, if required.
 Entry requirements can be found on the destination country’s embassy or consulate website.

 Students interested in applying to this program must complete three separate processes:

-- Apply directly to the program by April 15, 2019.
+- Apply directly to the program and submit hard copy of materials to OIP by April 15, 2021.
 Visit the program website directly for application instructions and deadlines.
 Please note that program application deadlines are often earlier than Princeton approval deadlines.